genea-workshop/leaderboard/_pages/details.md

 Train your model on the official training split of the BEAT-2 dataset and/or any other publicly available mocap data, except for the BEAT-2 test set.
 Given an arbitrarily long speech recording, your model must be able to generate an equally long motion sequence.
 Speaker ID, emotion labels, and the SMPL-X body shape vector will always be available as inputs, but you are not required to use them.</li>

 <li> <b>Generate your synthetic motion</b>:
 For each speech recording in the BEAT-2 English test set, generate corresponding synthetic movements in the SMPL-X format.
-If your model is probabilistic (i.e., nondeterministic), please generate 5 samples for each input file.</li>
+If your model is probabilistic (i.e., nondeterministic), please generate 5 samples for each input file, so that we can measure diversity.</li>

 <li>  <b>Submit your motion data and write a technical report:</b>
 Send your motion data to us, either through e-mail or on the submission page we will prepare for you.
 In order for your submission to be included on the leaderboard, you have to commit to writing a technical report about your submission, including but not limited to details about data, model architecture, training methods and generation process.</li>